jonahgcarpenter/homelab/README.md

 - **Learning & Experimentation:** A sandbox to explore new technologies, software, and configurations in a controlled environment.
 This includes virtualization (Proxmox), containerization (Docker, K3s), networking, and various server applications.
 - **Self-Hosting:** Running various services for personal use, such as media servers, home automation, development tools, and personal cloud storage.
-- **Skill Development:** Enhancing skills in system administration, network management, DevOps practices (like IaC with Ansible/Terraform), and cybersecurity.
+- **Skill Development:** Enhancing skills in system administration, network management, DevOps practices, and cybersecurity.
-- **Reproducibility:** Documenting the setup allows for easy recreation or recovery in case of hardware failure or a desire to rebuild.

 ---